How To Stop Wanting More

 A while back, I shared some of my own struggles with this as a YouTuber in this Instagram post.
 I talk about how I occasionally catch myself being discontent now that I’m sharing my space publicly.

-This little voice in my brain chimes in, saying that something could be better?
-My throw pillows could be nicer, my plant pots could be more stylish, or, as I said in this post “are my salt and pepper shakers really “video ready”?
+This little voice in my brain chimes in, saying that something could be better.
+My throw pillows could be nicer; my plant pots could be more stylish, or, as I said in this post, “Are my salt and pepper shakers really “video ready”?

 The best thing you can do for this is to Increase mindfulness and get out of your head.
 Sometimes I’ll verbally tell myself “no” which has become a little weird but it also works.
-“No, what I have is enough
+“No, what I have is enough”.

 The important thing to realize is that “enough” always has and always will be relative.
 I like the way the author of ‘Flow’ puts it: